 amounts as needed, however, variable loan rates have the potential of increasing.

-Lenders usually offer equity loans in terms with 5 year increments.
+Lenders usually offer loans in 5 year term increments.
+There are typically a zero points home improvement loan options as well.
 Borrowers have a 3 day right to cancel if you change your mind.